apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 In addition the *HllSketch* can operate fully *off-heap*.
 In this mode, there is effectively no serialization, since the sketch can be updated off-heap.
-The "deserialization", when required, is just a wrapper class that just contains a pointer to the off-heap data structure.
+The "deserialization", when required, is just a wrapper class that contains a pointer to the off-heap data structure.
 This deserialization is quite fast as shown in this next plot.
 Note that the Y-axis scale is now 100 nanoseconds.
 Some of the peaks in these plots are due to GC pauses by the JVM.
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/serde/Hll8SerDeK12T16CompactFWrapT.png" alt="Hll8SerDeK12T16CompactFWrapT.png" />